rust-lang/book/src/ch07-03-paths-for-referring-to-an-item-in-the-module-tree.md

 your public API is your contract with users of your crate about how they interact with your code.
 There are many considerations around managing changes to your public API to make it easier for people to depend on your crate.
-These considerations are out of the scope of this book; if you're interested in this topic, see [The Rust API Guidelines][api-guidelines].
+These considerations are out of the scope of this book; if you’re interested in this topic, see [The Rust API Guidelines][api-guidelines].

 > #### Best Practices for Packages with a Binary and a Library